 Nigerian Tax System 2026

-All major taxes under the Nigeria Tax Act 2025 — signed June 26 2025, effective January 1 2026.
+All major taxes under the Nigeria Tax Act 2025 — effective 1 January 2026.
 The biggest overhaul since 1999.
-All old acts (PITA, CITA, VATA, CGT Act) repealed and merged into one unified statute.
+All old acts (PITA, CITA, VATA, CGT Act) consolidated into one unified statute.

 NRS (formerly FIRS) · Effective 1 January 2026

-Key 2026 Changes: First ₦800k of personal income tax-free · Old CRA replaced by Rent Relief · CIT small-company threshold → ₦100M · Education Tax + NASENI + NITDA merged into 4% Development Levy · CGT restructured (companies now 30%) · FIRS renamed NRS
+Key 2026 Changes: First ₦800k now tax-free · Old CRA replaced by Rent Relief · CIT small-co. threshold → ₦100M · Edu Tax + NASENI + NITDA merged into 4% Dev Levy · CGT restructured · FIRS renamed NRS

 Am I Taxable?